gnosisguild/zodiac/README.md

 - **[Reality](https://github.com/gnosis/zodiac-module-reality):** allows on-chain execution based on the outcome of events reported by Reality.eth.
 Used to build the SafeSnap module for [Snapshot](https://snapshot.org).
 - **[Bridge](https://github.com/gnosis/zodiac-module-bridge):** allows an address on one chain to control an avatar on another chain, via an arbitrary message bridge.
 - **[Exit](https://github.com/gnosis/zodiac-module-exit):** allows users to redeem a designated token for a relative share of an avatars assets, similar to Moloch's infamous `rageQuit()` function.
+- **[Minion Safe](https://github.com/HausDAO/MinionSummonerV2/blob/main/contracts/SafeMinion.sol)**: This module allows Moloch DAOs to manage the assets in a Gnosis Safe based on the outcome of v2 Moloch DAO proposals.
+Built by the DAOHaus team, this enables a wide variety of migration paths and treasury structures for Moloch DAOs.
+It enables Moloch DAOs to manage collections of NFTs, manage LP positions with AMMs, and any other arbitrary interactions.
+It enables DAOs that start as a Gnosis Safe can delegate governance to a Moloch DAO.
+It also enables DAOs to upgrade their governance framework over time while keeping the assets in one location.

 #### Modifiers